Embark on a flavorful journey as we explore 15 different types of tea, showcasing the diverse range of this widely loved beverage!

 White tea on white background

-White tea is the least processed among all the types of tea, and it is known for its delicate and subtle flavor profile.
-The leaves of white tea are minimally oxidized and withered, which results in a light and refreshing taste.
-White tea is often characterized by its silver-white buds and young leaves, and it is usually brewed at lower temperatures for a shorter duration compared to other types of tea.
+White tea is the least processed type of tea.
+The leaves of white tea are only minimally oxidized and withered, which results in a light, almost floral-tasting tea.
+The tea is easily identified by its silver-white buds, and it is usually brewed at lower temperatures (175 – 180 F) for a shorter duration compared to other types of tea.
+White tea is more delicate than black or herbal tea, so you brew it with cooler water to avoid damaging the leaves.

 Some popular varieties of white tea include Silver Needle, White Peony, Shou Mei, Gong Mei, and Darjeeling White.